 These eco friendly shoes are made from – wool for the shoe, sugarcane for the soles and a recycled plastic bottle for the laces.
 And, they ship in boxes made from 90% recycled material.
 Allbirds recently released the Mizzle, which uses thicker wool and is water repellent.

 Since I’ve started running more this past year, increasing my mileage from two to seven miles at a time, I also recently invested in Allbirds Tree Dashers.
 Made from eucalyptus, these supportive and durable shoes are super comfortable to run in and come in a variety of color combinations.

 TOP TIP: Since the Wool Runners and Wool Runner Mizzles run small and don’t come in half sizes, size up when ordering.
 If you typically wear a 6, go to a 7.
 If you wear a 6.5, you might want to consider a size 8.
 The Tree Dashers come in half sizes and are true to size.
 A bonus is the fact that the shoes are machine washable; you just need to remove the insoles and laces before washing.

 If heading to a beach, diving or hiking destination, having an eco friendly travel towel on hand is always a good idea.
 Nomadix towels are a great option since they are made from recycled plastic bottles.
 Since places I travel to are often humid, quick-drying products are something I value.

 When trekking/hiking in an area where you don’t have access to electricity, a solar charger is helpful.
 After a few friends raved about their solar chargers, I decided to invest in one.
 This 25000 mAH portable charger will be KEY for my upcoming Bhutan treks, including the month-long Snowman trek in Bhutan in 2023.

-I hope you found some sustainable travel items and accessories to simplify your travels.
+I hope you found some sustainable travel products and eco friendly travel essentials to simplify your travels.